hehao98/learnopengl/README.md

 # learnopengl
 #### Overview
-This is a repository that contains experimental and exercise code during my learning process of OpenGL.
-These exercises are done mostly based on tutorial from learnopengl.com.
-I'm tying to make some of them more interesting and original as long as I have had enough knowledge and skills on OpenGL programming.
+This is a personal repository that contains experimental and exercise code for learning OpenGL.
+These exercises are done mostly based on tutorial from [learnopengl.com](learnopengl.com).
+I'm tying to make some original and interesting demos as long as I have had enough knowledge and skills on OpenGL programming.
 #### Compile
-Currently it works only on Unix-alike systems.
+I created this repository on Ubuntu 16.04 with CLion, but I think it can also work on any Unix-based system with CMake.
+Make sure the `/shaders` folder have been copied to the executables' location before running them.